NERD’s Director Rafa Cortés on the power of printing and how to find the best ideas.

 Introducing… Brett De Vos: The New Wave of Media Makers

-Screen Shot 2018 11 05 At 15.42.11 - Nerd Blog - Introducing...
-Brett De Vos: The New Wave Of Media Makers
+Screen Shot 2018 11 05 at 15.42.11 - NERD Blog - Introducing...
+Brett De Vos: The New Wave of Media Makers

 NERD Productions are extremely thrilled to reveal the latest addition to our ever-growing roster, established and inspired live action director Brett De Vos.